Where: Ryerson 276

 Office Hour: schedule through email.

-01/30 10:00am: Review answer for Lottery and Resource Container due.
+03/05 10:00am: Review answer for logical time and concurrency bugs due.
 See questions here.

 Welcome to graduate operating systems!
 In this course, we will study interesting papers that cover a broad field of operating systems, including basic OS structure, concurrency and synchronization, memory management, file systems and storage, virtual machines, and reliability.
 We will examine influential historical systems and important current efforts, extracting lessons both on how to build systems as well as how to evaluate them.This course will focus on paper reading and projects .
 For the reading part, you will have to read one or two papers (as assigned) that we will discuss in each class.
 You will also need to answer some question(s) about the assigned paper(s) before every lecture.
 For the project part, you will do a course project throughout the quarter.
 You are encouraged to come up with topics of your own.